 During the course of our work we may share your information with these Practices and health care organisations/professionals.
 We will only share this information where it relates to your direct healthcare needs.

 When we do this we will always ensure that appropriate agreements are in place to protect your information and keep it safe and secure.
 This is also what the Law requires us to do.

 If you would like to see the information the PCN holds about you please contact our Data Protection Officer through your registered practice.

-H. Extended Access – we provide extended access services to our patients which means you can access medical services outside of our normal working hours.
-In order to provide you with this service, we have formal arrangements in place with the Clinical Commissioning Group and with other practices whereby certain key “hub” practices offer this service on our behalf for you as a patient to access outside of our opening hours.
-This means, those key “hub” practices will have to have access to your medical record to be able to offer you the service.
+We provide extended access services to our patients which means you can access medical services outside of our normal working hours.
+To provide you with this service, we have formal arrangements in place with both the Clinical Commissioning Group and with other practices known as “hub” practices; HUB practices have access to your medical record to be able to offer you this service.
 Please note to ensure that those practices comply with the law and to protect the use of your information, we have very robust data sharing agreements and other clear arrangements in place to ensure your data is always protected and used for those purposes only.

 The key Hub practices are as follows:

 & 2 St Brelades Place, St Albans, AL4 9RG

 2 The Parade,Ellis House, Charrington Place, St Albans, AL1 3FY

 Lattimore & Village Surgery

 8-10 Victoria Street, St Albans, AL1 3JB